codetaylor/artisan-worktables-1.12/docs/automation.md

 Artisan Worktables allows slot-locking for partial automation.

-A full automation solution is planned.
+See below for full automation.

 ## Partial Automation